linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 20.08.2025
+- Topic: Free credits
+- Directory: /posts/2025/August/20
+- Description: ``` Would you like to build your own social network?
+You can get some free credits at Web4.community to start right away.
+Get your free credits now and begin your project.
+Or you can write our team an email at hello@linkspreed.com to get more free credits.
+We look forward to hearing from you and your ideas! ```

 ### 19.08.2025
 - Topic: 30 seconds
 - Directory: /posts/2025/August/19